 The Department of English, Foreign Languages and Journalism offers major programs in English, French and Spanish leading to the Bachelor of Arts degree and the Bachelor of Science in Education degree.
-The majors in French are offered in cooperation with Northwest Missouri State University.
 Minor programs are also offered in English, French, German, Spanish, and journalism.